United States Air Force Academy

 2.

 When entering the gate, have all vehicle occupants’ identification ready for presentation.
 Valid forms of photo identification include a driver’s license.
 Expired IDs will not be accepted.
-Anyone under the age of 18 is not required to present a form of identification.
+No one under the age of 18 is required to present a form of identification unless they are the driver.

 3.